subrotod/GettingAndCleaningData_R/README.md

-This file provides the following information for creating the dla_msrmt.txt data set:
+This file provides the following information for creating the dla_msrmt.txt data set - Trial Branch file:

 **a) Steps used to build the dataset.**